-At Wednesday’s launch, Fresno State President Joseph I. Castro will announce this year’s goal to raise $7,500 to purchase hams.
-He will be joined by other members of his cabinet; Dr. Dennis Nef, dean of the Jordan College of Agricultural Sciences and Technology; Omar Hernandez, Associated Students, Inc. president; and Jordan College student senator Jackie Taylor.
+At the launch, Fresno State President Joseph I. Castro announced this year’s goal to raise $7,500 to purchase hams.
+He was joined by other members of his cabinet; Dr. Dennis Nef, dean of the Jordan College of Agricultural Sciences and Technology; Omar Hernandez, Associated Students, Inc. president; and Jordan College student senator Jackie Taylor.

 Donations will be accepted at the Gibson Farm Market in increments of $5.
 Six donations (or $30) will purchase one ham for a family in need.
 Donations via check can be made payable to and dropped off at the Gibson Farm Market.